‘All in the Family’ star Sally Struthers recalls close bond with Carroll O’Connor: ‘I gained a father again’ - NewsBreak

 ‘All in the Family’ star Sally Struthers recalls close bond with Carroll O’Connor: ‘I gained a father again’

-Sally Struthers has led a decadeslong career in Hollywood – but she’s still recognized as Archie Bunker’s "little girl."
-The actress played Gloria Stivic in the hit ‘70s sitcom "All in the Family," which starred Carroll O’Connor as Archie as well as Jean Stapleton and Rob Reiner, among others.
-The series, which centered on a working-class family, aired from 1971 until 1979.www.foxnews.com
+Sally Struthers has led a decadeslong career in Hollywood – but she’s still recognized as Archie Bunker’s “little girl.”.
+The actress played Gloria Stivic in the hit ‘70s sitcom “All in the Family,” which starred Carroll O’Connor as Archie as well as Jean Stapleton and Rob Reiner, among others.
+The series, which centered on a working-class family, aired from 1971 until 1979.foxwilmington.com